Toxiproxy client and server

 add_reset_peer(ms)

 Normally when you call close() on a socket it ‘gracefully’ closes the connection.
 So that unsent data is sent and it indicates the sender is finished.
 This toxic instead tears down a connection immediately (ms=0) or after a timeout.
-Unset data will be discarded.
+Unsent data will be discarded.

 add_limit_data(n)